 The current pandemic of coronavirus has rapidly spread worldwide and it has resulted in approximately one million deaths so far (1).
-Early diagnosis and well-timed isolation of the infected individuals has now universally been accepted as an effective strategy of prevention and containment of local outbreaks of the coronavirus.
-With the sweep of the contagious variant of coronavirus, the omicron variant, even fully vaccinated individuals worry if they have contracted coronavirus when they have onset of flu and cold symptoms.
-This wondering can only be eased with the help of coronavirus testing.
+Early diagnosis and well-timed isolation of the infected individuals have now universally been accepted as an effective strategy for the prevention and containment of local outbreaks of the coronavirus.
+With the sweep of the contagious variant of coronavirus, the omicron variant, even fully vaccinated individuals worry if they have contracted coronavirus when they have the onset of flu and cold symptoms.
+This wonder can only be eased with the help of coronavirus testing.

 To contain the spread of coronavirus infection, accurate and rapid tests are a crucial requirement.
 Polymerase Chain Reaction (PCR) test although very accurate the production of results takes a long time.
 In the present scenario where the main aim is to contain the spread of the virus, faster tests become indispensable and one such test is the rapid antigen swab test.

 WHAT IS AN ANTIGEN RAPID SWAB TEST?